roscolil/zendesk-coding-challenge/README.md

 - Better UX/UI
 - Build as a web app
 - Validate each of the search criteria against chosen file
-- Capacity to view fields at any point in the program
+- Option to view fields at any point in the program
-- Fuzzy search
+- Type checking with Typescript
 - Paginate/Scroll multiple results or 'Press any key to see more..'
 - Broarder search across all files
-- Display number of results

 ---

-Hey, if you want to see a picture of me gazing thoughtfully into the distance, go to my [portfolio site](http://www.rosslillis.com/).
-Please note that the sites/apps here are not commercial projects, but make up personal project work that I submitted as part of the Bootcamp at General Assembly.
+Hey, if you want to see a picture of me gazing thoughtfully into the distance, go to my [portfolio site](http://www.rosslillis.com/). \*The sites/apps here are not commercial projects, but make up personal project work that I submitted as part of the Bootcamp at General Assembly.